cozy-labs/cozy-light/README.md

 ![Cozy Logo](https://raw.github.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)

-Cozy Light is a micro PaaS that makes self-hosting easy.
+Personal Server Made Easy.

 **Tests status**: ![Travis Badge](https://travis-ci.org/cozy-labs/cozy-light.svg)

-Through its various plugins Cozy Light allows you to deal without effort with many self-hosting use cases like deploying your static website, managing dockerized web apps or use simple Node.js apps to store your calendars and your files.
-Because it's lightweight, it performs well on cheap hardwares like the Raspberry Pi or small Digital Ocean VPS.
+Cozy Light allows you to deal, without effort, with many self-hosting use cases like turning your server into a file storage, hosting your static website or managing dockerized web apps.
+You can try it on your desktop or directly set it up on your own server.
+It performs well on cheap hardwares like the Raspberry Pi or small Digital Ocean VPS.

 # Use cases and distributions